Posts Tagged ‘dramatic tension’

 Of course, every immigrant copes with these two opposing forces – the confining boundaries of the culture-of-origin, and the inexorable crucible of the melting pot that demands escape from that confinement.
 Susan does an artful job of showing her characters moving sometimes easily and sometimes awkwardly between these two different states.

-Life as a balance of opposites
+Life is a balance of opposites

 Writing Prompt

 To accentuate dramatic tension in your own story, look for the opposites.
-Use the same ones I list from Inheritance of Exile or look for others: educated and not, healthy and sick, and so on.
+Use the same ones I noted from reading Inheritance of Exile or look for others: educated and not, healthy and sick, and so on.

 Notes